TradingView Pine Script Tutorial: Complete Honest v6 Guide (2026)

 plot(smaValue, title="SMA", color=color.orange, linewidth=2)

-Finally, plot() draws the moving average on the chart as an orange line with a width of 2.
+The ta.sma() function calculates the simple moving average.
+It takes two arguments: the series to calculate on (close) and the period length.
+Finally, plot() draws the result on the chart as an orange line.
 Paste this into your Pine Editor, click Add to Chart, and you will see a clean, configurable moving average appear immediately.
+That is a complete, functional, deployable indicator — in six lines of code.

 Adding a Second Moving Average and a Crossover Signal